-Resources estimates for Blawn Mountain were last determined and presented in the 2013 PFS.
-There have been no changes to the resource estimates since the 2013 PFS.
+Resource estimates for Blawn Mountain were last determined and presented in the 2013 PFS.
+There have been no changes to the geologic resource model used in estimating the resources in the 2013 PFS.
+Additional detail is provided in this study on the nature of Al_2O_3 contained in the deposit.